 - Outside resources!!

 - The United Way in your local community probably has several free training resources available for new board members.
 Call them and take advantages of the opportunities it offers to learn more about your role as a board member.
 In the greater Seattle area, you can reach United Way of King County at 206-461-5014.
-You can also click here to see their upcoming trainings online.

 - BoardSource is a national organization focused only on good governance within not-for-profit organizations (www.boardsource.org).
 It has quality resourcesavailable online that would be useful to any new or veteran board member.